IAHispano/Applio-Docs/get-started/training.md

 ||| Step 2: Dataset Processing
 1. Once the model is named and the dataset selected press **"Prepocess Dataset"** and wait for the message in the CMD.
 |||
+!!!info Make sure your dataset consists of single audio file or if you split it, ensure that each audio segment has a duration of 10 to 15 seconds per audio.
+!!!

 - you can select one of the **3 available frequencies** according to the audio `(38k, 40k, 48k)`, this will help to avoid filtering out more artifacts or background noise.